 Please find the program here.
 The schedule of presentations by the various PhD-students will be made available here.

-The course is restricted to successful applicants (see information below).For registration please send an email to our supporting staff .
+The course is restricted to successful applicants (see information below).Please send us your application by email to our supporting staff .
 Master students from the University of Passau do not have to apply and can enroll directly.
 Yet, they must read preparatory literature, study a few videos and pass an entry exam.

 Venue: University of Passau, Germany

 Requirements: PhD-students and advanced scholars are invited to present their research.
 Experimental studies from the field and the laboratory are most welcome.

 Applications will be evaluated on the basis of the academic background, motivation and, if submitted, the quality of research.